 - 12 popsicle sticks

-- 2 tablespoons dill pickle relish, lightly drained
+- 2 tbsp dill pickle relish lightly drained

 - Mix whole wheat flour, yeast, salt and sugar in a mixer bowl.

 - Combine cottage cheese, water and oil; heat to very warm, between 120° to 130°F.